petkaantonov/bluebird/API.md

 [See the instance method `.filter()` for an example.](#filterfunction-filterer---promise)

 *The original array is not modified.
-Sparse array holes are not visited.

 <hr>